14Zen/spring-metrics-aspects/README.md

     public MyObject getMyObject(.....);

 ##Capturing Docker Container ID
 Docker Container runtime environments include the truncated ContainerID as a HOSTNAME environmental variable.
-This project leverages the Spring Environment to determine if the process environment variables container a HOSTNAME variable it will be captured and added to the end of the StatsD prefix.
+This project leverages the Spring Environment to determine if the process environment variables exposes a HOSTNAME variable.
+If so it will be captured and added to the end of the StatsD prefix.

 For example if the ContainerID is 5825f8bd516f the metric prefix based on the configuration above would be
 <code>your.prefix.5825f8bd516f.myservice.myendpoint</code> .